Perfection of planned layout is achieved only by institutions on the point of collapse.

 Professional Experience Resume Section

 The Professional Experience section is one section of the resue that is most frequently done incorrectly.
-In the reverse chronological resume categories,the most recent profile is written first followed by previous positions.
+In the reverse chronological sections of a resume,the most recent profile is written first followed by previous positions.

 Make sure you write the company's name, description of the company, location, job title and dates (in mm/yy) format of joining and resigning from each position of your job profile.
 Write at least five points for every profile highlighting your responsibilities and achievements.